Guides - NVMe Block Storage Upgrade

 [path-to-nvme-volume]with the path to the new Volume you just created.
 These paths are likely under the

 sudo rsync -rah --progress [path-to-original-volume]/* [path-to-nvme-volume]/

 After the transfer has completed, you can modify any applications using your original Volume to point to the mount directory of the new NVMe Volume.
-Then, follow the Detach a Block Storage Volume guide to unmount and detach your original Volume.
+Then, follow the Attach and Detach a Volume guide to unmount and detach your original Volume.

 If you prefer not to modify any applications to use a new directory, you can rename your NVMe Volume to the use the same name as your original Volume (first renaming or deleting your original Volume).
 Then reboot your Compute Instance.
 Provided you original Volume was configured to automatically mount upon boot, the new Volume will be mounted instead.

-Once your verify that your new Volume is working as expected, you can delete the original Volume by following the Delete a Block Storage Volume guide.
+Once your verify that your new Volume is working as expected, you can delete the original Volume by following the View, Create, and Delete Block Storage Volumes guide.
 If you decide not to delete it, you will be billed for both Volumes going forward.